develtechmon/ROS1/UserGuide/rpi_zero2_buster_ros1_noetic_ultimateGuide.md

 ## 5. Enable Serial in RPI

 To enable a successful `UART` connection, we have to enable below configuration.

+By default, `UART` for this image has been ebnabled.
+So far not setup is needed, but you can cross check.

 * Please follow below step.

 ```